Why do access_tokens expire and how can you refresh them?

 refresh_token should be stored against your user record to ensure you can maintain access to the user’s calendar data.

-If a token has expired then our API will respond with a
+To determine when a token has expired, our API will respond with a

-401 status code.
-It’s at this point you will need to refresh the token to continue to interact with the user’s calendar data.
+expires_in parameter located in the response body when requesting an access_token.
+It’s at this point where you will need to refresh the token to continue to interact with the user’s calendar data.

 access_token and the

 refresh_token should be updated in your user record.
 The

 refresh_token is permanent until is used, however it may change at this point.

 Whilst in development mode we expire the token quite quickly, a few hours or so, to ensure that this is being handled properly before your app gets into production.
 We did have some situations where customers integrated so quickly that they hadn’t dealt with this before going live and thus caused production 🔥 when calendar access was expired.
 Never pleasant to deal with.

 After a period we then push this out to a longer time frame to better balance the necessity to refresh.